dsmriti/exportByExcelJS/README.md

-# ExportJSON
+# ExportInExcel

 You export data into excel format.
+Table with basic format and table with merged cell .i.e colspan/rowspan; can also be exported in excel.
 Used npm excelJS library.
-It can also used for nested table format in excel.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build